Community invited to July 4th celebration

 This non-partisan, non-political civic ceremony, offered by members of the Danville Players, will feature a public reading of the Declaration of Independence in its entirety followed by an abridged reading of United States Constitution and Bill of Rights.

-The Declaration of Independence was adopted by the Second Continental Congress on July 4, 1776.
-The Constitution was adopted by Convention on September 17, 1787 and ratified a year later.
+The Declaration of Independence was adopted by the Second Continental Congress on July 4th, 1776.
+The Constitution was adopted by Convention on September 17, 1787 and certified as ratified a year later.